afnizarnur/afnizarnur.com/README.md

 Creating that website actually opened up a bunch of job opportunities for me.
 It was a two-pronged learning experience.
 First, I wanted to get the lowdown on design systems, from the design and user interface angles.
 Second, I wanted to understand the developer's side of things while building the site.

 Now, I'm sharing this repository mainly for my own reference, but I thought, "Why not toss it up on GitHub for easy access and some peace of mind?"
-So, feel free to dig into the code and explore what I cooked up back in the day..
+So, feel free to dig into the code and explore what I cooked up back in the day.

 ## Installation